Strategies for Students with Attention Difficulties

 Proofread compositions.
 Require that the child proofread his or her work before turning in written assignments.
 Provide the child with a list of items to check when proofreading his or her own work.

-Allow the student to dictate writing assignmentsto the teacher, another student, an audio recorder, or a computer with dictation software.
+Allow the student to dictate writing assignmentsto the teacher, another student, an audio recorder, or a computer with a speech-to-text app (or dictation capabilities).

 Everyday examples of hard-to-spell words.
 Take advantage of everyday events to teach difficult spelling words in context.
 For example, ask a child eating a cheese sandwich to spell “sandwich.”